Azure/ARM-private-deployment/README.md

 # How to Set Up This Example

-1. Start by creating your own copy of this repository in your own account or organization by clicking the `Use this Template`
+1. Start by creating a copy of this repository in your own account or organization by clicking the **Use this Template**.

 ![Use this Template button](/images/useTemplate.png)

-2. Give your repository a name and change any options as needed, followed by `Create repository from template`
+2. Add a name and description for the new repository and set the visibility of the repository.
+Then click **Create repository from template**.

 ![Create repository from template](/images/create.png)

-3. Replace the templates in the `templates` directory or use the example for now.
+1. Replace the templates in the **templates** directory or use the example ARM template provided.

 ## GitHub Actions
 ### Pre-requisites